sideshowcoder/canned/README.md

     //! statusCode: 201, contentType: "application/vnd.custom+xml"

+If you need to send bind custom HTTP headers to the response you can add them as a JSON object in the `customHeaders` attributes:

+    //! customHeaders: [{"MyCustomHeaderName": "MyCustomHeaderValue"}, {"SecondHeaderName": "SecondHeaderValue"}]

 Variable responses
 ------------------
 You can get a different response by specifying request data in variant